liip/varnish-plus-cli/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![CI](https://github.com/liip/varnish-plus-cli/actions/workflows/ci.yaml/badge.svg)](https://github.com/liip/varnish-plus-cli/actions/workflows/ci.yaml)

-This self-contained phar (PHP archive) can be used to work with the Varnish Admin Console VAC.
+This self-contained phar (PHP archive) can be used to work with the commercial version of Varnish.

 It provides:
 * A command to compile twig templates into a single file.
-* A command to deploy the configuration with the VAC API.
+* Commands to deploy the configuration to the Varnish Controller or the legacy Varnish Admin Console (VAC).

 ## Installation